 Desk reviews and site visits are two forms of additional monitoring that the FCC may conduct on a recipient.
-Table 6 defines the key differences and similarities.
+Table defines the key differences and similarities.

-Table 6 - Enhanced Financial Monitoring Activities (Desk Review and Site Visit)
+Table 3 - Enhanced Financial Monitoring Activities (Desk Review and Site Visit)

-Desk Review Site Visit Purpose Review grant files to verify compliance, conduct interviews to confirm adherence to approved program plans, allowable use, and inventory controls; Document that recipient possess adequate internal controls, policies, processes, and systems to manage FCC grants effectively; Assist the recipient with the grant process and provide guidance to improve recipient administrative efficiencies; Identify and analyze relevant problems that might prevent the program from achieving its objectives; and T 42 Provide technical assistance.
-A select has the ECC Country Location A detailed, paper-based review and evaluation conducted at an FCC location.
+Desk Review Site Visit Purpose adherence to approved program plans, allowable use, and inventory Document that recipient possess ad processes, and systems to manage I •

+Desk Review Site Visit Assist the recipient with the grant process and provide guidance to improve recipient administrative efficiencies; Identify and analyze relevant problems that might prevent the program from achieving its objectives; and Lagation Provide technical assistance.
+A detailed manage based assistance and A wight has the ECC Counts Location A detailed, paper-based review and evaluation conducted at an FCC location.
 Desk reviews do not require travel.
 A visit by the FCC Grants Management Specialist conducted at the site of the recipient's operations and/or selected performance sites.
 Site visits may require travel by the FCC.
 Material Required reports, correspondence, and other documentation, including policies and procedures, to substantiate compliance.
-Additional documentation available remotely may include information available Includes documents listed under the desk review in addition to all applicable documents and required reports necessary to assess recipient capability and progress, validate
+Additional documentation available remotely may include information available through the grant file, financial reports, interviews, and other documentation and correspondence to verify compliance.
+Includes documents listed under the desk review in addition to all applicable documents and required reports necessary to assess recipient capability and progress, validate records, and substantiate compliance with laws, regulations, and policies.